 The space was organized well, and although some people thought the stages were spread out a bit too much, I liked that there was room to breathe – it didn’t feel so packed in.
 I love that we had local food choices and not just standard festival fare.
 In fact, I probably ate more Snooze during Grandoozy weekend than I ever have (and didn’t have to wait and hour for a table).

 Speaking of not waiting, having Apple Pay made everything so much easier.
-And on top of that, you were able to order drinks from within the Grandoozy app … have them waiting for you.
-Think about that.
-You walk up to a general admission bar and have drinks handed to you.
+And on top of that, you were able to order drinks from within the Grandoozy app … and have them waiting for you.
 I pretty much never waited for a beer all weekend long.

 Perhaps my only complaint was how long it took to get a ride home in the evenings.
-I know there were a lot of concessions made to the neighborhood regarding traffic, so I trust that Grandoozy will work to make this better next year.
+I know there were a lot of concessions made to the neighborhood regarding traffic.
 And frankly, I lay a lot of the blame on the rideshare partner Uber for not having employees out there helping direct traffic and getting people into their cars quicker, as Lyft did at the Lost Lake festival.

 Grandoozy Denver Photos: Day Two